 3 | THE GRANARY

 This is a quaint, family restaurant offering both breakfast and lunch, with breakfast being served all day!
-You can either opt to sit in the screened-in front porch decorated with red and white checked tablecloths or inside where the main dining area is.
+You can either opt to sit in the screened-in front porch decorated with red and white checked tablecloths or inside in the main dining area.